Edit

 Replenishment overview

-This article describes the replenishment strategies that are available for warehouses that use the functionality that is available in Warehouse management.
-The information in this article doesn't apply to the warehousing solution that is available in Inventory management.
+This article describes the replenishment strategies that are available for warehouses that use the functionality in Warehouse management.
+The information in this article doesn't apply to the warehousing solution that's available in Inventory management.

 The following replenishment strategies are available: